Arunabh0409/ShopiVerse/README.md

 Once logged in, users gain access to their personalized dashboard.( **BY ADMIN ONLY** ) ( **CRUD OPERATIONS ON PRODUCTS** )

-- **Add Products**: Create new Posts by specifying Posts details.
+- **Add Products**: Create new Products by specifying Posts details.
-- **Update Products**: Modify existing Posts.
+- **Update Products**: Modify existing Products.
-- **Read all Products**: View a comprehensive list of all their Posts.
+- **Read all Products**: View a comprehensive list of all their Products.
-- **Delete Products**: Remove obsolete Posts from their list, keeping their dashboard clutter-free.
+- **Delete Products**: Remove obsolete Products from their list, keeping their dashboard clutter-free.

 ### Filteration of Products based on Category + Price Ranges